iot49/iot49.org/docs/ide/install.md

 ## Quick Install

+**Note:** Quick install is available only for the Raspberry PI (not Intel NUC or compatible).

 Go to https://hub.balena.io/boser/ide49 and click "Get started".
 Select your device type and network connection (wifi+ethernet unless you use a wired connection).
-Then hit the download button.
+From the `Flash` button, choose `Download balenaOS` (perhaps direct flashing by clicking the Flash button works also, but not for me).

-If you have a **Raspberry PI**, flash the downloaded OS image to the SD Card using [Balena Etcher](https://www.balena.io/etcher/).
+Flash the downloaded OS image to the SD Card using [Balena Etcher](https://www.balena.io/etcher/).
 Insert the card into the PI and apply power.

-**Intel NUC** or compatibles typically install the OS from a thumb drive or other external medium to the internal disk.
-Follow the [instructions](https://www.balena.io/os/docs/intel-nuc/getting-started) at the Balena website.

 Once the OS is installed *ide49* will download and install automatically.
 Depending on the networks speed, this may take upwards of ten minutes (or an hour with my glacially slow Internet).
 After the download completes, *ide49* starts automatically.
 Connect your computer to the same network and point the browser to http://iot49.local.